pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 ---
 title: Migrate and Merge Large MySQL Sharding Schemas and Sharding Tables to TiDB (Greater Than 1 TiB)
-summary: Use Dumpling and TiDB Lightning to migrate and merge MySQL sharding schemas and sharding tables into TiDB.
-The method described in this article is suitable for scenarios where the total amount of migrated data is greater than 1 TiB.
+summary: Use Dumpling and TiDB Lightning to migrate and merge MySQL sharding schemas and sharding tables to TiDB.
+The procedure described in this document is suitable for scenarios where the total amount of migrated data is greater than 1 TiB.
 ---

 # Migrate and Merge Large MySQL Sharding Schemas and Sharding Tables to TiDB (Greater Than 1 TiB)